mathspp/mathspp/pages/02.blog/solving-bridge-repair-in-4ms-with-python/item.md

 ===

-# Solving “Bridge Repair” in 4ms with Python

 Today I solved the problem from [Advent of Code 2024, day 7](https://adventofcode.com/2024/day/7) in 4ms using Python.
 My first solution used brute-force and ran in 15 seconds.
 It was very easy to implement and I got the job done quite quickly.